glitchnsec/CSCD27H3F22/tutorials/12/README.md

 ## Hypothesis Driven Hunt
 ---

 We begin by considering what Mallory might do within a victim network (building a hypothesis) and then we would test the hypothesis (given we have the data sources) by searching for evidence of the hypothetical behavior within the network.
-Eventually we would build alerts that will trigger when a future occurence of a behavior occurs in the future!
+Eventually we would build alerts that will trigger when a future occurrence of a behavior occurs in the future!

 ### What might Mallory do?
 ---

 The [Mitre Att&ck Framework](https://attack.mitre.org/) is a catalogue of adversarial Techniques, Tactic and Procedures (a.k.a TTPs).
-This framework aids defenders in describing adversarial activity concisely, model detections and test secrutiy controls to name a few.
+This framework aids defenders in describing adversarial activity concisely, model detections and test security controls to name a few.

 - A **Tactic** is like an objective.
 E.g As Mallory, I would like to:
     - Perform reconnaissance (Gather intelligence on victim)